-There are an estimated twelve million stateless people around the world.
+There are an estimated ten million stateless people around the world.
 Refugees International focuses its efforts on reducing statelessness, particularly for the following populations:

 Read more about Refugees International work for stateless people.

 An asylum seeker is a person who is seeking to be recognized as a refugee, but has not yet received formal refugee status.
-During 2011, a total of 895,000 individual applications for asylum or refugee status were submitted to governments and UNHCR offices in 166 countries.
-2011 saw a significant number of people seeking asylum or refugee status from countries experiencing recent or ongoing conflict or security concerns.
-This includes asylum-seekers originating from Afghanistan, Côte d’Ivoire, Libya, the Syrian Arab Republic, and Tunisia.
+During 2012, some 893,700 individual applications for asylum or refugee status were submitted to governments and UNHCR offices in 166 countries.
+2012 saw a significant number of people seeking asylum or refugee status from countries experiencing recent or ongoing conflict or security concerns.
+This includes asylum-seekers originating from Afghanistan, Somalia, the Syrian Arab Republic, and DR Congo.